California's 69th State Assembly district

 California's 69th State Assembly district is one of 80 California State Assembly districts.
-It is currently represented by Democrat Tom Daly of Anaheim.
+It is currently represented by Democrat Josh Lowenthal.

 District profile

-The district encompasses the heart of Orange County, centered on the county seat of Santa Ana.
-The district is primarily suburban and heavily Latino.
+The district encompasses Signal Hill, Avalon, and parts of Carson and Long Beach.
+The district contains the largest population of Cambodians outside of Cambodia and one of the largest populations of Filipino people outside of the Philippines.